conduktor/quickstart-conduktor-aws-msk/README.md

 # Areas of improvement

-- Could have an EFS file system to bind ECS to /var/conduktor (to store the logs, database if embedded and prometheus data)

 - Join diagrams of architecture

 - Output important information out of the CloudFormation files (ALB URL, etc)